-The intent of this procedure is to perform a risk assessment, which includes a review of the electrical hazards, the associated foreseeable tasks, and the protective measures that are required in order to maintain a tolerable level of risk.
+A risk assessment shall be completed to identify and review the electrical hazards, the associated foreseeable tasks, and the protective measures that are required to maintain a tolerable level of risk.
 This includes the following before work is started:

 - 1) Identify the electrical hazards. - 2) Assess the risk by identifying and analyzing the tasks to be performed. - 3) Implement risk control by determining the appropriate protective measures.